-In October 2006, our stockholders adopted an amended and restated certificate of incorporation and amended and restated bylaws which became effective on October 25, 2006.
+In October 2006, our stockholders adopted an amended and restated certificate of incorporation and amended and restated bylaws which will become effective immediately prior to this offering.
 Pursuant to our amended and restated certificate of incorporation:

-- all shares of our common stock of each series were combined into one series of common stock; - each outstanding share of common stock of each series was converted automatically into one share of common stock; - all special voting rights pertaining to any series of common stock as described above were abolished; - pre-emptive rights and other special provisions described above terminated, except for the rights under the pre-emptive rights offering to stockholders as of June 15, 2006 in connection with the irrevocable standby stock purchase agreement with Thermo Funding Company; and - in addition to 800 million shares of common stock, we became authorized to issue up to 100 million shares of preferred stock of one or more classes or series, as described below.
+- all shares of our common stock of each series will be combined into one series of common stock; - each outstanding share of common stock of each series will be converted automatically into one share of common stock; - all special voting rights pertaining to any series of common stock as described above will be abolished; - pre-emptive rights and other special provisions described above will terminate, except for the rights under the pre-emptive rights offering to stockholders as of June 15, 2006 in connection with the irrevocable standby stock purchase agreement with Thermo Funding Company; and - in addition to 800 million shares of common stock, we will be authorized to issue up to 100 million shares of preferred stock of one or more classes or series, as described below.